SashaCHU-st/Testing_Project/README.md

 -robot checks that there is something in product page what matches to keyword what was used in search

-4.Robot takes element screenshot from product page and compares it to picture taken in step 3.
+4. Robot takes element screenshot from product page and compares it to picture taken in step 3.
 Is there differences?

 5. Can you found topics "Esittely" and "Lisätiedot" from product page.